ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e gleam of the morning&#x27;s first beam,
+gleam of the morning&#x27;s first beam,
 ill full glory reflected now shines o&#x27;er the stream:
 &gt;Tis the star spamried tnuner—O! long may it wave
 O&#x27;er the land of the free and the home of the brave!